maximevhw/portfolio/blog/2024-10-22-my-blog/index.md

 ## Deployment with GitHub Pages

-I host the site for free via GitHub Pages, with automatic deployment on every push to the `main` branch.
+I host the site for free via GitHub Pages, with automatic deployment on every push using GitHub actions.
-No server to maintain, no security patching—just clean builds and instant updates.
+No server to maintain, no security patching.
+Just clean builds and instant updates.

 ## What About My Old Setup?